reshinto/reshinto.github.io/docs/interviewPrep/system_design/storage/databases/12RelationalDatabases/readme.md

 ### Database Index

 - a special auxiliary data structure can be created allow your database to perform certain queries much faster
-- indexes can typically only exist to reference structured data, like data stored in relational databses
+- indexes can typically only exist to reference structured data, like data stored in relational databases
 - in practice, you create an index on 1 or multiple columns in your database to greatly speed up read queries that you run very often
   - with the downside of slightly longer writes to your database, since writes have to also take place in relevant index